-On these topologies it is clear the parallel algorithms outperforms serial verification as the problem gets larger.
-Further study is needed on whether load balancing and parallelization of layer mapping can make a difference.
+On these topologies the parallel algorithms outperforms serial verification as the problem gets larger.
+Load balancing performs well on the branch topology and that all parallel methods are performant on the tree topology.

 Future Work

 Other frameworks such as the vampire theorem prover (Riazanov & Voronkov 2002) output proof graphs with more rules, our work could be extended to work with these.
 Additionally, null models for proof graphs that capture the range of natural deduction proofs would provide a more realistic performance evaluation with respect to our algorithms.